grafana/tanka/docs/design/tanka.md

 how importing works.

 Imports are relative to the `JPATH`.
-The earlier a directory appears in the `JPATH`, the higher it's precedence is.
+The earlier a directory appears in the `JPATH`, the higher its precedence is.

-To set it up, tanka makes use of the following directoies:
+To set it up, tanka makes use of the following directories:

 | Name             | Identifier         | Description                                                                                                                           |
 |------------------|--------------------|---------------------------------------------------------------------------------------------------------------------------------------|